JeanMljc/Sliced-wasserstein/README.md

 An image with $d$ spectral bands can be see as a point cloud distribution in a $d$-dimensional space.

 ![boat3](boat3.jpg)

+For instance, a RGB image is equivalent to a 3-D points cloud distribution.
 ![RGB_points](RGB_points.png)

 ## Sliced-Wasserstein distance